Black Lake (Michigan)

-Onaway State Park, at the southeastern end of the lake, offers camping, swimming and fishing.
+Onaway State Park offers camping, swimming and fishing at the lake's southeastern end.
 Its buildings, built during the Great Depression by the Civilian Conservation Corps, have been deemed eligible for inclusion in the National Register of Historic Places.

-Businesses on or near the lake include the Black River Marina, The Bluffs Restaurant and the 211 Outpost.
-Since the late 1960s, the United Auto Workers Union has maintained the Walter and May Reuther Family Education Center on the site of a former private estate.
+Businesses on or near the lake include the Black River Marina, the Bluffs Restaurant and the 211 Outpost.
+Since the late 1960s, the United Auto Workers Union has maintained the Walter and May Reuther Family Education Center on a former private estate site.

 Black Lake is noted for its unusual fishing season.
 A limited lake sturgeon ice fishing season is permitted in the winter.
 The fishery is limited to six total fish taken each year, each over 36 inches and taken through the ice with fishing spears.
-25 anglers are chosen by lottery each day and given a flag to raise when they have caught a fish.
-When five flags have been raised the season is closed for the year.
-Seasons have lasted as little as a few hours.
+Each day, 25 anglers are chosen by lottery and given a flag to raise when they have caught a fish.
+When five flags have been raised, the season is closed for the year.
+In 2025, the season lasted only 17 minutes — the shortest on record.